North Shore (Massachusetts)

-The North Shore is a region in the U.S. state of Massachusetts, loosely defined as the sea coast between Boston and New Hampshire.
+The North Shore is a region of Massachusetts, United States.
+It is loosely defined as the Atlantic Ocean coast between Boston and New Hampshire.
 Its counterpart is the South Shore region extending south and east of Boston.

 The North Shore is a significant historical, cultural, and economic region of Massachusetts.
 The southern North Shore includes historic towns that are now part of the Boston metropolis.
 The Salem witch trials took place here.
 At the northern end, the Merrimack Valley was an important center of the Industrial Revolution in the United States.
 The North Shore includes a number of places that are significant in the literary and cultural history of the United States.

 The North Shore landscape includes seaports, fishing villages, and rocky coastline dotted with marshes and wetlands, as well as beaches and natural harbors.
 Cape Ann is the largest promontory.

 Definition

 The North Shore has no fixed definition as a region.
 It may include only those communities between Boston and Cape Ann, as defined by the Metropolitan Area Planning Council (whose purview does not go beyond Greater Boston); or the larger part of Essex County, including parts of the Merrimack Valley, as defined by the North Shore Chamber of Commerce.
 The Massachusetts Office of Coastal Zone Management, which defines regions in terms of watershed, refers to the North Shore as the coastal region of Massachusetts north of Boston stretching from Salisbury to Revere, including the inland city of Amesbury.